codingMustache/codingMustache/README.md

 ## Joke of the Day

-What has ears but cannot hear?
-A field of corn.
+Why did the chicken get a penalty?
+For fowl play.

 ## Daily Trivia

-What is the code name for the mobile operating system Android 7.0?
+What five letter word is the motto of the IBM Computer company?
- 1. Marshmallow
+ 1. Logic
- 2. Ice Cream Sandwich
+ 2. Click
- 3. Jelly Bean
+ 3. Pixel
- 4. Nougat
+ 4. Think

 <details>
   <summary>Answer</summary>
-  Nougat
+  Think
 </details>